dhanendra-kumar/logicaldk.github.io/_posts/blogs/2018-03-11-successful-branching-strategy-and-release-management.md

 In the above flow -

+1. Development, release and hotfix branch fork from master.
-1. Every feature branch fork from development.
+2. Every feature branch fork from development.
-2. Feature branch merge back to development.
+3. Feature branch merge back to development.
-3. Release branch fork from development.
+4. Development branch merge to release branch.
-4. Bug fixing due to merge done in release branch.
+4. Bug fixing while testing done in release branch.
 5. Release branch merge to master. (master branch will go to production.)
-6. Add tag for release.
+6. Add tag for release on master branch.
 7. Release branch merge to development.
 8. Rebase all feature branches those are not in master.